arrethra/preferences/README.txt

 ## recognisable format (JSON).
 ##
 ##     *Override through 'setattr', which means that methods such as
-##     list.append or dict.update do not trigger this automatic behavior,
+##     list.append or dict.update do not automatically save the new
-##     where the value is stored to a file.
+##     value to the stored file.
 ##
 ## It is possible to set defaults for these values quite easily.
 These
 ## defaults are stored in the file as well.
 When the values change, these